-I am a member of the National Research Council's Committee on Policy Consequences and Legal/Ethical Implications of Offensive Information Warfare.
+I was a member of the National Research Council's Committee on Policy Consequences and Legal/Ethical Implications of Offensive Information Warfare.
 This is very interesting stuff.
-Our recent report, Technology, Policy, Law, and Ethics Regarding U.S. Acquisition and Use of Cyberattack Capabilities, concludes that although cyberattack capabilities are an important asset for the United States, the current policy and legal framework for their use is ill-formed, undeveloped, and highly uncertain.
+Our report, Technology, Policy, Law, and Ethics Regarding U.S. Acquisition and Use of Cyberattack Capabilities, concludes that, although cyberattack capabilities are an important asset for the United States, the current policy and legal framework for their use is ill-formed, undeveloped, and highly uncertain.
 It further concludes that U.S. policy should be informed by an open and public national debate on technological, policy, legal, and ethical issues they pose.

 In December 2000 I had the honor of delivering the IACR Distinguished Lecture in Kyoto.
 I spoke about the past 30 years and the next 20 years from personal, technical, and professional points of view.
 The title of my talk was "Cryptography Everywhere."
 Twenty years later, cryptography is everywhere.

 My professional life is full.
+I was an Officer or Director of the International Association for Cryptologic Research (IACR) for thirty years.
+I enjoyed a 14-year stint as an editor of the Journal of Cryptology, an archival journal of important results.
 I am Past-Chair of the IEEE Computer Society Technical Committee on Security and Privacy.
-I am a Past-President and a Director of the International Association for Cryptologic Research (IACR).
-I enjoyed a 14-year stint as an editor of the Journal of Cryptology, an archival journal of important results.
-I am also Editor Emeritus of the Journal of Craptology, a much less serious affair.
-Why be simply mediocre?
-Aim your work for one of these extreme journals.
+I am on the advisory board of the International Journal of Information Security (IJIS).

-Other completed projects include membership in the National Research Council Committee to Develop a Cybersecurity Primer, the Committee to Review C4I Plans and Programs and participation in a six-month Program in Coding Theory, Computer Security and Cryptography at the Isaac Newton Institute in the University of Cambridge.
-I am a life member of Clare Hall, Cambridge.
+Some other completed projects include membership in the National Research Council Committee to Develop a Cybersecurity Primer, the Committee to Review C4I Plans and Programs, and participation in a six-month Program in Coding Theory, Computer Security and Cryptography at the Isaac Newton Institute for Mathematical Sciences in the University of Cambridge.

 My Erdös number is 2.